yingko123/stock-analysis/README.md

 <img src="Resources/VBA_Challenge_2017.PNG" width=300px>  <img src="Resources/VBA_Challenge_2018.PNG" width=300px>

 ## Summary
 In situations with a large set of data with repetitive patterns, refactoring can potentially improve performance significantly.
-However, refactoring will take programming time, and in cases of small datasets, it may not generate meaningful performance improvements.
-For our dataset, refactoring gave us significant performance improvements since the dataset is quite large with over 3,000 rows, and it has a repeating pattern.
+However, refactoring will take programming time, and in cases of small datasets, it may not generate meaningful performance improvements. <br/>

+For our dataset, refactoring gave us significant performance improvements since the dataset is quite large with over 3,000 rows, and the data has a repeating pattern over 12 stocks.
+The disadvantage of refactoring our original code, especially in the case if this subroutine is not used all the time, is the programming time it takes to refactor.
+In this case, for a saving of a little over 1 second of computing time, it took over an hour to refactor my code.